diogogithub/gnu-social/DOCUMENTATION/SYSTEM_ADMINISTRATORS/CONFIGURE.md

 Some stuff for search.

 * `type`: type of search.
 Ignored if PostgreSQL or Sphinx are enabled.
-Can either be 'fulltext' or 'like' (default).
-The former is faster and more efficient but requires the lame old MyISAM engine for MySQL.
-The latter will work with InnoDB but could be miserably slow on large systems.
-We'll probably add another type sometime in the future, with our own indexing system (maybe like MediaWiki's).
+Can either be 'like' or 'fulltext' (default).
+The latter is faster and more efficient but if your storage engine of choice does not support it, then feel free to choose 'like', but it could be miserably slow on large databases.

 sessions